 BB also has games and activities themed around Frozen, which our little Elsa obsessed princess adores.

 For those families with both younger and older children, Blizzard Beach still has plenty to offer.
 Their family ride, Teamboat Springs, is suitable for all ages so everyone can ride together.
-For kids too big for Tikes Peak, yet not quite ready for the big time, Blizzard Beach has a secondary ‘kid’s area’ called Ski Patrol, which includes a pretty cool ropes course that I forsee Jessie going crazy for in just a couple of years.
+For kids too big for Tikes Peak, yet not quite ready for the big time, Blizzard Beach has a secondary ‘kid’s area’ called Ski Patrol, which includes a pretty cool ropes course that I foresee Jessie going crazy for in just a couple of years.

 And for the teenage or adult thrill seekers, Blizzard Beach is home to Summit Plummet, one of the tallest and fastest body slides in the world (Which I have never experienced…)

-But WHat About Typhoon Lagoon?
+But What About Typhoon Lagoon?

 Modeled after a storm-damaged tropical island, this water park gets an A for theming.
 Lilo and Stitch are the park’s main characters, and they occasionally make an appearance.
 Aesthetically, we prefer TL.
 Since, I think even the fake snow at Blizzard Beach gives Mr. L nightmares, the sandy areas and palm trees of Typhoon Lagoon fit our vibe.
 (We did move to Florida for a reason…).